Austin-Sparks.net

 In both cases the dominating issue was

-The fulness of Christ
+The Fulness of Christ

 as being God's supreme and all-inclusive purpose.
 This was - and is - the object of the salvation "out from".
 Failing this salvation has lost its most essential meaning and object.
 Failing this we inherit all the reproaches resultant from the tragedy of Kadesh-barnea.
 Failing this we are in the first letter to the Corinthians where - with this very example presented - a life-work can go up in smoke in "the day", and we be saved "yet only as by fire".
 Failing this the most grievous things in the New Testament (see the Letter to the Hebrews chapters 6 and 10, etc.) will apply to us.
 From both the Old Testament history and the New Testament admonitions it is evident that it is possible to be saved in an elementary sense but lose the "inheritance" and it is the inheritance which justifies all.